Jackie Alio's books don't read like dissertations, but they're the kind of books scholars consult when they write dissertations.

 Jacqueline Alio is one of Sicily's leading historians – a Sicilian woman who is writing the history of Sicily's women.
 Over the last decade, she has been consulted by The History Channel, The Discovery Channel and other media, and she is recognized as a resource (lecturer) for YPO.
 An accomplished medievalist, Jackie has published the results of her original research while writing insightful articles for a general readership.
 Online, her articles have captivated millions, gaining her a special place as one of the Sicilian historians with the most readers around the world.

 In print, scholarly works like her translation of the Ferraris Chronicle have earned her kudos in academic circles.
-Margaret, Queen of Sicily, the first biography of that regent.
+Margaret, Queen of Sicily was the first biography of that regent.
 Ms Alio co-authored the first book in English to outline the emerging field of Sicilian Studies.
-Published in 2014, The Peoples of Sicily is a concise history of her island's unique multicultural heritage.
-Her most recent book – the result of years of research – is a compendium of scholarly biographies of the queens of Sicily into the middle of the thirteenth century.
-(Read an interview with the author about this long-awaited volume.)
-Jackie Alio is a lecturer popular with academic groups visiting Sicily.
+Published in 2014, The Peoples of Sicily is a concise introduction to her island's unique multicultural heritage and the basis for academic tours of Sicily.

+Many historians write about Sicily.
+It's rare to meet one who is shaping our perception of the place and its people.
 Says Jackie Alio, "History lives as long as we remember it, so let's write it down before we forget it.
 It's not genuine history unless the women's stories are part of it."